mlflow/mlflow/docs/source/gateway/index.rst

       When specifying a model, it is critical that the provider supports the model you are requesting.
       For instance, ``openai`` as a provider supports models like ``text-embedding-ada-002``, but other providers may not.
-If the model is not supported by the provider, the MLflow AI Gateway will return an HTTP 4xx error when trying to route requests to that model.
+If the model is not supported by the provider, the Databricks AI Gateway will return an HTTP 4xx error when trying to route requests to that model.

 Remember, the model you choose directly affects the results of the responses you'll get from the